Reuniting families by assisting permanent residents or citizens to sponsor a relative.

 Family sponsorship

-You can sponsor your spouse, partner, or dependent child if:
+You can sponsor your spouse, partner, or dependent child if you:

 -

-- You can’t sponsor someone if you’re a permanent resident living outside Canada.
+You cannot sponsor if you are a permanent resident living outside Canada

-Your spouse: can be either sex and must be legally married to you and at least 18 years old.
+Your spouse: must be legally married to you, at least 18 years old, and can be of any gender.

 To apply to sponsor your spouse, partner, or child, there are 2 applications: